carlosdp/harbor/README.md

 }
 ```

-State is persisted by Harbor, so even in the event Harbor is rebooted, it will remember the state of each link.
+State is persisted by SupplyChain, so even in the event SupplyChain is rebooted, it will remember the state of each link.

 **Note:** State cannot be modified during a rollback.
 That means that if a rollback partially fails, the next time `Rollback` is run, it needs to account for the fact that some resources in the state my have already been rolled back.
 In other words, `Rollback` needs to be an idempotent operation.